 Diamond BMX will be implementing a volunteer/fundraising bond of $100/family to ensure that every family can contribute a fair and equal amount of their time back to the club.
 We kept the requirements low-impact and easy to achieve as we know that families are busy units and volunteering every night isn’t always an option!
+Every family only has to complete one volunteer bond, even if you have multiple children racing.

 Listed below are the various jobs available to fulfill your volunteer/fundraising bond.
 Other options may also be available and will be posted through email or on our Facebook page as opportunities arise.